Lawsuit and Bankruptcy: Save Yourself when Sued for Money

 The shock and surprise feels like a punch in the stomach.

-Lawsuit and Fear
+Bankruptcy and Lawsuit and Fear

 Once the shock wears off, anxiety and fear about the law suit takes over.
 We hate lawyers.
 Attorneys that send us things makes us deal with a world we’d rather not be involved in: the legal world.